morais90/quadro/docs/mcp.md

 # MCP Integration

-You're working with Claude, deep in code.
-Ideas come up: refactor this module, add tests for that function, fix the edge case.
-Good ideas.
-But if you stop to create tickets, you lose flow.
+When you work with an AI assistant, you describe what needs to be built.
+The problem is your AI can't see those requirements unless you paste them every time.

-That's why Quadro works with the Model Context Protocol.
-Your AI assistant can manage your tasks while you talk about code.
-No context switching.
-No breaking flow.
+Quadro solves this through the Model Context Protocol.
+Your AI can read your tasks and see what needs to be implemented.
+Write your specs as tasks.
+Your AI reads them and helps you build.

 ## What is MCP?

-MCP (Model Context Protocol) is a standard that lets AI assistants use tools.
-Quadro provides an MCP server that exposes your task board to your AI.
+MCP (Model Context Protocol) is a standard that lets AI assistants access tools and data.
+Quadro provides an MCP server that gives your AI direct access to your tasks.

-When you tell Claude "Use Quadro to create a task," Claude actually creates it.
-The task appears in your `tasks/` directory as a markdown file.
-Your board stays in sync with your conversation.
+Your AI can read task descriptions, see requirements, and help you implement them.
+When you create or update tasks through MCP, they appear as markdown files in your `tasks/` directory.

 ## Setup